succinctlabs/network/contracts/DESIGN.md

 Triggered by the [SuccinctStaking.owner()](./src/SuccinctStaking.sol#L54) calling [SuccinctStaking.dispense()](./src/SuccinctStaking.sol#L363), specifying the amount of $PROVE to dispense.

-This moves $PROVE from the staking contract to the $iPROVE vault.
+This moves $PROVE from the staking contract to the $iPROVE vault, effectively distributing the $PROVE to all stakers.

 The maximum amount of dispense is defined as [SuccinctStaking.maxDispense()](./src/SuccinctStaking.sol#L176), which is bounded by the [dispenseRate](./src/SuccinctStaking.sol#L66).
 Dispense rate can also be changed by the owner via [SuccinctStaking.updateDispenseRate()](./src/SuccinctStaking.sol#L383).

 It is assumed that the staking contract has ownership of this much $PROVE.
-Operationally, $PROVE will need to be topped up to cover the dispense rate.
+Operationally, the staking contract will need to be periodically topped up with $PROVE to cover the dispense rate.

-After this operation, all stakers will have an increased amount of withdrawable $PROVE, because the $iPROVE they they (indirectly) own has it's value increased relative to $PROVE.
+After this operation, all stakers will have an increased amount of withdrawable $PROVE.